tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "I need the code to the door Thang."

-He looked down at the floor weighing his thoughts carefully.
-Like this was something he had thought about many times before.
+He looked down at the floor like was weighing something carefully.
+This was something he had thought about many times before.
 'The second factory...'
 He looked at me intensely, then he turned opening a drawer removing a small pouch.
 He carefully opened the pouch and removed a card, staring at it before he finally passed it to me.

 ***Jaques LePont - Genetics.
 Primary Clearance***